Skipton Station Gateway

 Ive just had a look at the proposals and do not pretend to fully understand them however I have a few concerns.
 The Staff car park at the station looks disproportionately large.
 Ther would appear to be no drop off and pick up point.
 The disparity in rail fares between North and West Yorkshire whilst outside the scope of this project is a major barrier to encouraging people to use the station.
 It is much cheaper to drive to Steeton, park for free and pay West Yorkshire prices, particularly if a group of you are travelling.
 Black Walk is dark uninviting and looks like an unsafe walking route /public toilet.
 There are often intimidating groups hanging around in this area.
 Changing the footpath colour is cosmetic and doesn’t really address the real problem.
 The junction Cavendish Street onto Belmont Street is difficult to pull out of because visibility to the right is so poor.
 Cars are often obscured by pedestrians.
 Will the amendments help this problem or make it worse.
 Is it possible to make this road one way?

-Jenny A asked over 2 years ago
+Jenny A asked about 3 years ago

 Good afternoon,